fpjohnston/TECO-64/README.md

 as well as other TECOs.
 TECO-64 was written from scratch to take full advantage of current features of the C language and run-time library.

-### Building TECO

-To compile and link TECO, type

-    make

-or

-    make teco

-An executable image will be created in the *bin/* directory, which can then be used to print a list of command-line options by typing

-    bin/teco --help

-To build TECO with display mode support, type

-    make display=1

-TECO normally includes virtual memory paging, which is required for commands such as -P and -N. To disable this feature and use TECO as a simple pipeline editor, type

-    make paging=std

-To print a list of all targets and options, type

-    make help

 ### System Requirements

 Version 200 of TECO-64 was primarily developed on Linux, using the GNU